aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 ## Project Overview
 This project analyses customer data for a subscription service to identify segments and trends.
 The report outlines key insights from customer subscription data using Microsoft Excel, SQL queries, and PowerBi.
-The analysis focuses on various aspects of customer behaviour, such as subscription retention, cancellations, revenue generation, and regional differences.
+The analysis focuses on various aspects of customer behaviour related to subscription types, retention, cancellations, revenue patterns, and regional differences.

 ## Objectives